 If you have been charged with drug possession, possession with intent to sell, or the manufacture of drugs you face serious criminal charges.
 Aside from a lengthy prison sentence, monetary fines can also apply.
 If you face serious drug charges, the stakes are too high to face an experienced state prosecutor alone.

-The experienced and dedicated criminal defense attorneys of the Law Firm of John J. Zarych are committed to providing high-quality and strategic legal counsel for individuals facing life-altering criminal charges.
-We have offices conveniently located throughout South Jersey in Atlantic City, Cape May, Wildwood, and Northfield.
+The experienced and dedicated Cape May criminal defense attorneys of the Law Firm of John J. Zarych are committed to providing high-quality and strategic legal counsel for individuals facing life-altering criminal charges.
+We have offices conveniently located throughout South Jersey in criminal lawyers in Atlantic City, Cape May, Wildwood, and Northfield.
 To schedule a free and confidential drug distribution defense consultation call (609) 616-4956 or contact us online today.